 Individuals vary in their reactions to key organisational events, in a way that we can reliably predict.
-Students who complete this course will develop an understanding of how individual variation influences organisations.
+Students who complete this course will develop an understanding of how individual variation influences organisations, including how they can measure individual differences using validated psychological tools, and how they can intervene to improve these processes.
 The course will cover the influence of personality traits and personal values on workplace effectiveness.
 It will also explore how these individual differences predict how we perceive ourselves and other people in our workplace.
-The relationship between individuals and emotions, attitudes and stress will be unpacked.
-PSYC6130 will discuss key theories of employee motivation, including key levers to address individual motivation and subsequent workplace productivity.
-Learning, training and development is explored from an individual-level perspective, including how being sensitive to individual training needs can enhance job satisfaction.
+The relationship between emotions and workplace attitudes will be unpacked.
+These emotions and attitudes will be discussed in the context of key theories of employee motivation, including key levers to address individual motivation and subsequent workplace productivity.
 Finally, the course will identify the individual’s capacity for decision-making and creativity.
-Once students complete their course they will have the key skills to influence workplace effectiveness from the perspective of an individual employee.
+This course offers students the key skills to influence workplace effectiveness from the perspective of an individual employee, using psychological measurement tools to choose appropriate intervention techniques.

 Prior to 2020, this course was titled PSYC6130 Influencing People in Organisations.